andrewcooke/choochoo/docs/index.md

 ## Initial Configuration

-Within the web site (which should have opened in your brower), select `Configure/Initial` in the left-hand menu.
+Within the web site select `Configure/Initial` in the left-hand menu.
 Read the page and then, hopefully, click `CONFIGURE`.

 ## Upgrade User Data